 Faculty in the classroom are in a unique position to help students access the resources and support they need.
 Students share that they are in need of spaces to engage these issues beyond their peers and residential environments and are hungry for faculty to take up that role.
 If we don’t seize these opportunities, students may assume that we don’t care.
 They may feel a jarring disconnect between their courses and the real world, between what they’re studying and their lived experience.
 Showing the connections between life and learning, on the other hand, makes the learning more powerful, meaningful, and enduring.
 And even if we’re not sure what to say, simply acknowledging painful events and leaving time to reflect on them can help students understand that they are supported by the community.

 Of course, faculty need support, too.
 Although each professor’s approach may differ depending on personality, discipline, class size, experience, or other factors, you may find some of the resources below helpful.
 We’ve compiled information and research on how to best broach these potentially difficult conversations and make them productive, positive learning experiences.
-Above all, please reach out to us if we can help in any further way.
+Above all, please reach out to us if we can help further.

 The things we see in the news will probably affect different students differently.
 When a natural disaster strikes, some of our students might know people in the affected areas; when hateful rhetoric or violence is directed at a group of people, students who identify with that group will probably be affected more keenly; when sexual assault is in the news, it may be especially challenging for our too-many students who have themselves experienced assault; gun violence will feel more relevant to some; when our government focuses on an issue—immigration, healthcare, criminal justice, or any of a number of other possibilities—that issue could have real-world implications for particular students.

 In other words, one news story may be causing very different reactions for a class of diverse students—and almost all classes are diverse in a variety of ways, some perhaps visible and some not immediately visible.
 How we support these students therefore also becomes an issue of inclusivity—making sure all of our students have access to learning, including when they’re suffering.
 This is a central area of focus for us at CNDLS.
-Visit our Inclusive Pedagogy Workshop Series page for upcoming workshops, have a look at our Inclusive Pedagogy Toolkit for some tips and ideas, or explore some of our other Inclusive Pedagogy resources, or diversity resources more generally on our campus.
+Visit our Inclusive Pedagogy Toolkit for some tips and ideas, or explore some of our other Inclusive Pedagogy resources, or diversity resources more generally on our campus.